infobloxopen/db-controller/docs/index.md

    - shape: The optional value of shape, see DatabaseClaim, specified here when defined by FragmentKey
    - minStorageGB: The optional value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
    - engineVersion: The optional version of RDS instance, for now Postgres version, but could be other types
-   - DeletePolicy: The optional DeletePolicy value for CloudDatabase, default delete, possible values: delete, orphan
+   - deletePolicy: The optional DeletePolicy value for CloudDatabase, default delete, possible values: delete, orphan
+   - reclaimPolicy: Used as value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"

 * defaultMasterUsername: Value of MasterUsername if not specified in FragmentKey
 * defaultShape: Value of Shape if not specified in FragmentKey or DatabaseClaim
 * defaultMinStorageGB: Value of MinStorageGB if not specified in FragmentKey or DatabaseClaim
 * defaultEngineVersion: Value of EngineVersion if not specified in FragmentKey or DatabaseClaim
-* defaultDeletePolicy: The DeletePolicy for CloudDatabase, default delete, possible values: delete, orphan
+* defaultDeletionPolicy: The DeletionPolicy for CloudDatabase, possible values: delete, orphan
+* defaultReclaimPolicy: Used as default value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"

 The configMap and credential secrets must be mounted to volumes within the pod for the db-controller.
 This ensures that when the keys are updated, the